danielharrell/LectFall2015/Question.md

 But I think there might be another possibility.
-What if there *were* no source of presence, because presence itself is a source.
-Or what if there *were* no origin of my own point of view upon the world, because the point of view itself *is* an origin.
+What if there *were* no source of presence, because presence itself is a source?
+Or what if there *were* no origin of my own point of view upon the world, because the point of view itself *is* an origin?
 Or what if I could never *find* an answer to the question why there is something rather than nothing, because, in some sense, I myself *am* the answer?
-Or what if a question *could* be so incomplete as to ask for an answer that will never be found, but still be complete enough to *be* a question, in being the start, the origin, the source, of the answer it was asking for?
+Or what if a question *could* be so incomplete as to ask for an answer that will never be found, yet still be complete enough to *be* a question, in being the start, the origin, the source, of the answer it was asking for?
 What if questions without answers were possible, in other words, because questions without answers are beginnings?

-I can
+Or to try to clarify this possibility through an example, suppose at some point this week you wanted to know, but didn't know, who the Friday Night lecturer was.
+If you asked anyone else who knew, they would say "Mr Harrell is".
+But if you came to me, I would say "I am".
+And while the answers are the same in one sense, their grammar reflects a difference in another sense.
+And one way to put this difference, I think, is that the first answer, the one that refers to me as Mr Harrell, is an answer anyone might have, or possess.
+But the second answer, the one that refers to me by the pronoun "I", is an answer only I can give.
+And while in one sense I might be said to possess it; in another sense, and I think this is a more exact sense, I don't *have* the answer, because I *am* the answer.

-never *find* an answer to this question, because, in some sense, I myself *am* the answer?
+So the possibility I'm suggesting is that when we ask questions with answers in no one's possession, the reason they are nowe think of those questions as if *we* spell out the implications. questions.
+Let me try to spell them out.
+(From here, move on to asking me who is giving the lecture, then to brief analysis of interrogative pronoun, not taking the place of noun, but of another pronoun, the first person pronoun, "I", or "me", or "we". the pronoun I, or we. then to way of thinking about opening question of seminar as being asked for the very first time, we don't possess it but conversation is not an attempt to find the answer, but rather our way of embodying an answer. and answered as if in heeding a call, rather than being old questions without answers. then to questions as calls and answers as heedings of the call.)
+I can never *find* an answer to this question, because, in some sense, I myself *am* the answer?
 In other words, theHere mention how the question of my first part still remains.
 Then move on to solution.
 [Mention how I am the answer.
 Then move on to what is a question question.
 Also check notes for other things, like heeding the call.]